-Just like Firefox has different editions for its browser, so does Google Chrome.
+Just like Firefox has different editions for its browser, so do Google Chrome and Microsoft Edge – since they are both based on Chromium.
 Google offers Chrome Stable, Beta, Dev, and Canary channels or versions.
 Being the most popular browser on almost any platform, it only makes sense for Google to make it even better with support from Developers, Tech Enthusiasts, and those who can contribute externally.

 Chrome Stable, Beta, Dev, Canary Release Channels

 For every software that is offered openly in different BUILDs, has an update cycle.
 The most unstable build gets update every day to the most stable build which is only rolled out every six weeks roughly.
 These builds are available for all the platforms on which Chrome works including Windows, Android, and Linux.

 That said the best part of these builds is that you can install them parallelly on your computer, i.e., you can have a Canary Build, and a Stable build together.
 Since they have different profiles, they work without a problem.

 Living on the edge

 If you are keen to try something just baked out of the oven and taste bad, then you can download those builds from download-chromium.appspot.com.
 To go even deeper, you can choose to specific recent build by going to the Chromium continuous build waterfall, looking at the number near the top under “LKGR”, and then going to this Google Storage bucket and downloading the corresponding build.